istio/istio.io/_docs/concepts/traffic-management/rules-configuration.md

 See the [ingress task]({{home}}/docs/tasks/traffic-management/egress.html) for a complete ingress gateway example.

-Altrough primarily used to manage ingress traffic, a `Gateway` can also be used to model a purely internal or egress proxy.
+Although primarily used to manage ingress traffic, a `Gateway` can also be used to model a purely internal or egress proxy.
 Irrespective of the location, all gateways can be configured and controlled in the same way.
 Refer to the [gateway reference]({{home}}/docs/reference/config/istio.networking.v1alpha3.html#Gateway)